SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 of a learned rule can now be variablized, and learned rules now have the full expressive power of hand-written rules.

-Figure 4.1 shows an example of an explanation-based chunk and how it differs from a chunk learned from the original algorithm.
+The following side-by-side code comparison shows an example of an explanation-based chunk and how it differs from a chunk learned from the original algorithm.
 It is interesting to note that in Soar 9.4, the arithmetic agent learns 1263 rules like the one on the left-side of the figure.
 In Soar 9.6, the same agent only learns 8 rules like the one on the right because they are so much more general.

 <div class="grid cards" markdown>